 Rachel didn’t think missions was for her, but as she learned about God’s heart for the nations, she wondered what she could do and how God might direct her.
 Hear how the journey led her to serve as a single woman in France.

 Do we need to hear a direct voice from God to participate in His global purpose?
 Does God use our strengths and desires when directing us where to go?

 Maybe you are asking yourself these same questions.
-Listen to hear Rachel share how God led her to take part in His kingdom work while living in Paris.
+Hear Rachel share how God led her to participate in His kingdom work while she was living in Paris.

 At first, she felt missions was not for her.
 After learning about God’s heart for the nations, Rachel began to ask herself, “What can I do to work towards this mission?”

 We hear how she views calling and God’s many small steps to lead her to serve in France.
 We discuss how God can use our strengths and desires to direct us where to serve within His will.
-There is a balance between being willing with open hands for God to use us anywhere for anything and looking to see where our giftings may play a part in that leading.
+There is a balance between being willing for God to use us anywhere and exploring how our gifts may play a part in that leading.
 We hear stories of struggle from Rachel’s first years living cross-culturally and the joys she experienced through intimacy with God during those hard times.

 We talk about singleness on the field: the blessings it brings and how it draws us to trust the Lord.
 Rachel brings us clarity and perspective as we daily surrender our lives in small steps towards discovering God’s calling for our lives.